mcarr823/pi-tv-streamer/install/DE.md

 # Desktop Environment

-Once flatpak is setup, the next step is to install the Plasma Bigscreen desktop environment.
+The next step is to install the Plasma Bigscreen desktop environment.

 ## Raspberry Pi OS